Published in Criminal Law on May 5, 2022.

 If this is the second or third time a defendant has violated probation, the chance that the judge will sentence the probationer to jail increases exponentially.

 It’s important to take court orders seriously.
 Judges will become less forgiving each time a violation occurs.
+For example, a probation violation 1st offense may result in the judge giving you another chance, especially if the violation was a minor one.

 There are some circumstances where a judge may sympathize with a probationer who has missed a court appearance for a valid reason.